Subdivisions of Podgorica: Tološi

-Tološi is the westernmost part of Podgorica, and an extension of Blok 5-6 area.
+Tološi is the westernmost part of Podgorica, and an extension of Blok 5-6-9 area.
 A low-rise residential neighbourhood, it is mostly located between Dalmatinska and SKOJ-a streets.
 Before its development began, it was a physically detached suburb of Podgorica with mostly rural features.
 This neglect from the urban planning point of view resulted in poor infrastructure, a problem evident even today as it's still rare to find a street in Tološi that has features such as sidewalks or drainage system.

 Momišići

 Momišići neighbourhood curves around the foot of Malo Brdo ("Little Hill"), and also up its southeastern slopes.
-It consists mostly of lowrise private family houses, except in its southern tip, which is home to University of Montenegro's Faculty of Economics and Faculty of Law buildings, Podgorica Basic Court, and various residential highrises.
+It consists mostly of lowrise private family houses, except in its southern tip, which is home to University of Montenegro's Faculty of Economics and Faculty of Law buildings, Podgorica Basic Court, and various residential high-rises.

 Gornja Gorica and Donja Gorica

 Gornja Gorica and Donja Gorica are named after the hill that separates them.
-However, There are two hills named Gorica in Podgorica: one overlooking the very city center, and one 4 km to the east, on the southeastern outskirts of the city.
-For easier orientation, they will be referred to as Central Gorica Hill, and East Gorica Hill in the text below.
+However, There are two hills named Gorica in Podgorica: one overlooking the very city center, and one 4 km to the west, on the southwestern outskirts of the city.
+For easier orientation, they will be referred to as Central Gorica Hill, and West Gorica Hill in the text below.

-Gornja Gorica ("Upper Gorica") is a neighbourhood located to the north of Cetinjski Road, and east of East Gorica Hill.
-It is a residential neighbourhood, except for the strip surrounding Cetinjski Road, which is packed with commercial facilities, such as Delta City Montenegro.
+Gornja Gorica ("Upper Gorica") is a neighbourhood located to the north of Cetinjski Road, and north of West Gorica Hill.
+It is a residential neighbourhood, except for the strip surrounding Cetinjski Road, which is packed with commercial facilities, such as BIG Fashion Podgorica.

-Donja Gorica ("Lower Gorica") is a neighbourhood which stretches along the road towards Cetinje, south of East Gorica Hill.
+Donja Gorica ("Lower Gorica") is a neighbourhood which stretches along the road towards Cetinje, south of West Gorica Hill.
 It can be considered a suburb, due to its physical detachment from the rest of the city.
 It consists mostly of lowrise residential developments, except the part by the highway, which has a number of stores and warehouses.

 As with Tološi, the residential part of those neighbourhoods developed in a spontaneous and informal way, resulting in winding and narrow streets between the private housing.